-Emotionally Focused Therapy 4-Day Externship – *Norman, OK (15 minutes from OKC)
+Emotionally Focused Therapy 4-Day Externship – *Norman, OK (15 minutes from OKC) – SOLD OUT

 The Externship in Emotionally Focused Therapy (EFT) is the basic four-day training in EFT and a pre-requisite for all other trainings.
 It includes an overview of all aspects of the model including steps and stages, interventions, adult attachment theory, and application of EFT with couples.
 The Externship material is taught with a variety of teaching methods including lecture, interactive discussions, role plays, video demonstrations.
 The course includes observation of live, unscripted therapy sessions with real couples, presentations of attachment theory and clinical techniques, skills training exercises, and discussion of specific clinical material.